Enlarged Vestibular Aqueducts (EVA), also known as Large Vestibular Aqueduct

 such as scuba diving.
 Even playing certain musical instruments is not without risk if they require high expiratory

 pressures.
-For example there is a report of a person with LVAS who had a hearing loss resulting from playing a trumpet.
+For example there is a report of a person with EVA who had a hearing loss resulting from playing a trumpet.

 At the same time it is important not to unduly restrict the activities of

-children with LVAS.
+children with EVA.
 They need to be allowed to take part in as many activities

-as possible having regard for their LVAS.
+as possible having regard for their EVA.
 Based on the experiences of hundreds of

-children with LVAS, here is a good way to tell whether your child can
+children with EVA, here is a good way to tell whether your child can

 participate in any given activity.
-All you need to do is look at the child's past
+All you need to do is look at your child's past

 history.
 Activities that have caused hearing loss in the past will likely cause